hashgraph/guardian/docs/guardian/demo-guide/carbon-emissions/ghgp-corporate-standard-v2.md

 <figure><img src="../../../.gitbook/assets/image (235).png" alt="" width="563"><figcaption></figcaption></figure>

 7. For each asset/EGO, add all applicable GHG sources and input the required and applicable fields.
-For example, common GHG sources for facilities are electricity, natural gas, and refrigerant consumption.
+For example, common GHG sources for facilities are electricity, natural gas, and refrigerant consumption

 <figure><img src="../../../.gitbook/assets/image (236).png" alt="" width="563"><figcaption></figcaption></figure>

 <figure><img src="../../../.gitbook/assets/image (237).png" alt="" width="563"><figcaption></figcaption></figure>

 8. For each GHG source, enter activity data such as electricity consumption (kWh) for facilities or distance traveled (miles) for vehicles.
-Monitoring data can be input manually, or collected automatically by verified monitoring devices such as IoT-enabled meters that are assigned to specific GHG sources.
+MRV data can be provided manually by the organization, or sourced automatically from APIs or verified monitoring devices such as IoT-enabled meters that are assigned to specific GHG sources.
 During this step, market-based instruments such as Renewable Energy Certificates (RECs) can be allocated to applicable GHG sources.

 <figure><img src="../../../.gitbook/assets/image (238).png" alt="" width="563"><figcaption></figcaption></figure>